ahmedshuhel/resume/resume.md

 - Implemented a visual query builder and a search platform that operates on a highly de-normalized data repository containing a huge volume of data.
 - Decomposed an existing monolithic system into a microservice architecture to achieve tarted performance improvement.
 - Wrote scaffolders in PowerShell and a helper framework that cut down the development time from 6/7 days to 5/6 hours for developers.
-- Wrote/implemented an algorithm in C# to arrange/sort c# DTO types/objects in terms of dependency during runtime that facilitated reliable change detection and updating/patching.
 - Led a team of 5 engineers and provided training on TDD/BDD, CI/CD and frameworks like AngularJS, Angular Material, ASP.NET MVC, etc.
-- Led effort in requirement gathering and analysis by collaborating with domain experts and stakeholders.
-Created high fidelity mock-ups with Auxre RP to understand and deliver the desired user experience.
-- Implemented OpenID Connect based authentication/authorization with IdentityServer for single sign-on across multiple apps.
 - Implemented a CI/CD pipeline with TeamCity.
 Providing continuous integration and unit testing on .NET based projects which are used in the company's core product.

 Software Developer